ferram4/Kerbal-Joint-Reinforcement/README.md

 -- Increase stiffness and strengths of connections

 	- Larger parts will have stiffer connections to balance their larger masses / sizes
+	- Sequential parts in a stack will be connected with a stiff, but weak connection to add even more stiffness and counteract wobble

 -- Option to make connection strengths weaker to counteract increases in stiffness